Raynald of Châtillon: Early years

-Raynald was the younger son of Hervé II, Lord of Donzy.
-In older historiography, Raynald was described as the son of Geoffrey, Count of Gien, but in 1989 Jean Richard demonstrated Raynald's kinship with the lords of Donzy.
-They were influential noblemen in the Duchy of Burgundy, claiming the Palladii (a family of Roman senators) as their ancestors.
+Raynald was the younger son of Hervé II, Lord of Donzy in France.
+In older historiography, Raynald was thought to have been the son of Geoffrey, Count of Gien, but the historian Jean Richard demonstrated Raynald's kinship with the lords of Donzy.
+They were influential noblemen in the Duchy of Burgundy (in present-day eastern France), who claimed descent from the Palladii, a prominent Gallo-Roman aristocratic family during the Later Roman period.
+Raynald's mother, whose name is not known, was a daughter of Hugh the White, Lord of La Ferté-Milon.